What We Grow For You

 Middle (July – September):

-Late (September – November):beans, beets, broccoli, brussel sprouts, cabbage, carrot, cauliflower, collard greens, eggplant, garlic, herbs, hops, kale,
+Late (September – November):beans, beets, broccoli, brussel sprouts, cabbage, carrot, cauliflower, collard greens, eggplant, garlic, herbs, kale,

 kohlrabi, melon, onion, parsnip, peas, peppers, potatoes, radish, spinach, summer squash, winter squash, swiss chard, tomatillos,